 I also like football videogames (although I do struggle with modern titles) and my introduction to the genre was with a Spanish football computer game, Emilio Butragueño ¡Fútbol!

-Emilio Butragueño ¡Fútbol! (also known as Buitre, like the player) was developed by Topo Soft (well, kind of) and published by Erbe Software (in Spain) and by Ocean (outside of Spain).
+Emilio Butragueño ¡Fútbol! (also known as Buitre, like the player) was developed by Topo Soft (well, kind of.
+I’ll explain later) and published by Erbe Software (in Spain) and by Ocean (outside of Spain).
 It was originally released in 1987 for Amstrad CPC, ZX Spectrum and DOS.
 It was re-released a year later for Commodore 64 and MSX.

-But perhaps more interesting than the game itself, it’s the story of its development and how it came to be: both Topo Soft and Dinamic (another Spanish developer) were after Real Madrid football player Emilio Butragueño, in order to license his name for a football computer game.
+But perhaps more interesting than the game itself, it’s the story of its development: both Topo Soft and Dinamic (another Spanish developer) were after Real Madrid football player Emilio Butragueño, in order to license his name for a football computer game.
 Dinamic apparently had a verbal agreement with Butragueño for 1 million pesetas (Spain’s former currency, which equals roughly to 6010 Euros), but Topo Soft with the help of their distributor, Erbe, managed to sway Butragueño away with 10 million pesetas (around 60100 Euros)!

 But the story doesn’t end there.
-Three of Topo Soft’s main designers were unsatisfied with the company, so they form a new company called Animagic and did a unofficial port of Tehkan World Cup outside of Topo Soft’s working schedule (so it wouldn’t get claimed by Topo Soft) and sold it back to Topo Soft under Animagic’s brand.
+Three of Topo Soft’s main designers were unsatisfied with the company, so they form a new company called Animagic and did an unofficial port of Tehkan World Cup outside of Topo Soft’s working schedule (so it wouldn’t get claimed by Topo Soft) and sold it back to Topo Soft under Animagic’s brand.
 That’s why Animagic’s name appears in the Amstrad CPC’s version.
-But all other versions were ported by Topo Soft.
+But all other versions were ported by Topo Soft itself.

 But let’s get back to the game, starting with the cover: